 If I recall correctly – in this episode, Elaine shared her love of muffin tops (the baked variety) as well as opening a muffin-top only store, with her boss.

-In order to get these muffins tops, whole muffins were baked, and the muffin top was pulled off the bottom or stump of the muffin.
+In that episode, in order to get those muffin tops, whole muffins were baked, and the muffin top was pulled off the bottom or “stump” of the muffin.
 Of course, no one wanted the stumps and I don’t blame them.

 There have been way too many times when I have picked at a bakery/store bought muffin, nibbled off the top of it and left the stump behind for another day (that usually doesn’t come).